tirejs/tire/docs/tire.md

 `$()` is just a shortcut for `tire()`.
 Is another framework or library using `$()` and you like to continue to use it, you can use tire's `$.noConflict()` to fix it.

 This function is used to create tire collections, wrapp DOM nodes or create elements from HTML string.
-Tire support the basic selectors but in a modern browser advanced selectors are supported as well via `document.querySelectorAll` or `Sizzle` if it's exists.
+Tire support the basic selectors but in a modern browser advanced selectors are supported as well via `document.querySelectorAll`.

 The function will take to parameters, the first is a selector and the second is the context where you are searching for the DOM node.
 If no context is given the context will be `document`.
 If a tire collection is given it will just return the given collection.